WWE News: Asuka breaks CM Punk's record

 The heart of the matter

-Asuka won the NXT Women’s Championship by defeating Bayley on April 1st, 2016 and has defended her strap on multiple occasions ever since.
+Asuka won the NXT Women’s Championship by defeating Bayley on April 1st, 2016 and has defended her title on multiple occasions ever since.

 The Japanese Superstar is considered as one of the best performers on the WWE roster – male or female – and there has been widespread speculation that the promotion is likely going to issue her a main roster call-up very soon.